serhii-untilov/Capstone/README.md

 ## Additional information

-To run the application host machine must have a development environment for Python and JavaScript.
-If it is not, try to install it:
+The host machine must have development environment for Python and JavaScript.

+If it is not, try to install it by execute the script:

 ``` bash
 ./install.sh